IrDIE/YOLO8_SAHI/README.md

               person          2         11          1      0.545      0.773      0.628

         ```
+* and also check `sahi/` folder - there all validation plots will be saved
 ## What you need:
 * your .pt model file
 * validation dataset in yolo standart format